 - It's Naturally Sweetened - They're sweetened with Medjool dates!

 - Can Be Prepared In Under 10 Minutes - It takes just a few minutes to blend everything together in a Vitamix, then you just have to wait for them to firm in the freezer!

 - Made With Clean, Real Food Ingredients - Nutrient-dense and healthy ingredients such as avocados, Medjool dates, cacao powder, almond milk, coconut oil, and Himalayan pink salt.

 You can feel good about making my healthy plant-based recipe because it's vegan, gluten-free, dairy-free, egg-free, soy-free, no-bake, keto/low-carb (5 net carbs), paleo-friendly and no refined sugar.

 Traditional store-bought truffles contain many unhealthy ingredients like these:

-They contain GMO ingredients (soy lecithin) and GMO dairy (skim milk, milk fat, milk), refined white sugar, unhealthy oils, and artificial flavors.
+They contain GMO ingredients (soy lecithin) and GMO dairy (skim milk, milk fat, milk), refined white sugar, unhealthy oils, and artificial flavors - making them non-vegan.